CraftySalamander/RTS_Overlay/Readme.md

 ## Age of Empires II (AoE2)

-To run the application, select Age of Empires II (web version) or launch *aoe2_overlay.exe* (download in [Supported games](#supported-games) section, or run from Python source).
+To run the application, select Age of Empires II (web version) or launch *aoe2_overlay.exe* (download in [Main instructions and download](#main-instructions-and-download) section, or run from Python source).

-Most of the information to design/download a build order is provided in the **Build Order panel** section.
+Most of the information to design/download a build order is provided in the [Designing a build order](#designing-a-build-order) section.
 Here is the additional information relative to AoE2 (adaptations for the other games are available in their corresponding sections).

 You can download build orders from [buildorderguide.com](https://buildorderguide.com) by clicking on *Copy to clipboard for RTS Overlay* on any build order.

 Otherwise, here are the instructions to manually design a build order (JSON format).
-* Add a *"civilization"* field: The selected civilization (to choose among the ones of [aoe2/aoe2_civ_icon.py](aoe2/aoe2_civ_icon.py)).
+* Add a *"civilization"* field: The selected civilization (to choose among the ones of [python/aoe2/aoe2_civ_icon.py](python/aoe2/aoe2_civ_icon.py)).
     * You can add a single civilization or put several in an array (e.g. ["Aztecs", "Incas", "Mayans"]).
     * You can also set it as *"Any"*/*"Generic"* if the build order is generic and works for any (or most) civilization.